ethbex/imaginer/README.md

 # If you're already in the folder with images, target the current directory
 cd images
 imaginer rename . --prefix "img_" --case lower

+# Use a context prefix to steer naming (note trailing space for natural phrasing)
+imaginer rename ./bottle.jpg --context "Bottle of " --glue "-" --case title
 ```

 ## Supported inputs